sullyandro/ARTICLE_QRA_CMIP6_2023/README.md

 ### Goals
 Our manuscript reports a further analysis of the phenomenon of quasi-resonant amplification (QRA) linked to persistent summer extreme weather events in the Northern Hemisphere.
 We compare results of high emission scenarios from CMIP5 and CMIP6 climate projections, using a previously developed fingerprint-based semi-empirical approach to project future occurrence of QRA events based on a QRA index derived from the zonally averaged surface temperature field.

-Project developed for the production of the results aiming an update on the quasi-resonant amplification paper (Mann et al., 2018), now including the outcomes from CMIP6.

 ### Organizational structure of codes and data